 Identification of Lots.
 All of the Lots are referenced specifically and identified by location on the Plat.

 Registered Agent.
 The registered agent of the Association shall be as provided for in entity filings of the Association with the Utah Division of Corporations.
-At the time of the recording of this Declaration, the registered agent is:[to be inserted prior to recording].
+At the time of the recording of this Declaration, the registered agent is: Model HOA.
 The Board may change the registered agent or address without Owner consent by making the appropriate filing with the Utah Division of Corporations.

 ARTICLE 3